 Michael Rosbash, who earned his PhD from MIT in 1971, will share the 2017 Nobel Prize in physiology or medicine, the Nobel Committee announced this morning in Stockholm.
 Rosbash, now a professor of biology at Brandeis University, shares the prize with Jeffrey C. Hall of the University of Maine and Michael W. Young of Rockefeller University.
 The scientists were honored for “their discoveries of molecular mechanisms controlling the circadian rhythm.”
 Circadian rhythms help living organisms adapt their biological activities to the normal 24-hour cycle of light and darkness.
 These rhythms influence behavior, sleep, metabolism, body temperature, and many other biological functions.

 The MIT Club of Boston Endowed Scholarship Fund was established on December 2, 1985 by an initial gift of the MIT Club of Boston on November 5, 1985.

 The Fund shall be held as an endowment and additions to the Fund may be made at any time by the Club or members.
 The annual net income of the Fund will be applied to undergraduate financial aid, except that first preference shall be given to undergraduate students who are club member relatives and second preference to Greater Boston residents, in accordance with the student financial aid policies of the Institute.

 In establishing the Fund, the MIT Club of Boston recognized the importance of endowed scholarships to support the Institute’s commitment to providing need-based financial aid to undergraduate students.

-Stay updated on club events by following us on your preferred social network.
+Stay updated on news and club events by following us on your preferred social network.